Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Waratah recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Waratah has received approximately 23 dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, around 116 homes were approved, with an additional 4 approved so far in FY-26.
-On average, each dwelling constructed over these years accommodated about 1.7 new residents per year.
-However, this number has decreased to approximately 1.1 people per dwelling over the past two financial years.
+Over the past five financial years, from FY-21 to FY-25, around 116 homes were approved, with an additional 4 approved in FY-26 so far.
+On average, each dwelling constructed over these five years accommodated about 1.7 new residents per year.
+However, this figure decreased to 1.1 people per dwelling over the past two financial years.

 Frequently Asked Questions - Development